Dirac231/EXP101/LINUX/LESSON_1/LESSON_1.md

 - RBP: Used to backup the value of ESP before it changes, also known as "base pointer".
 - RDI / RSI / RDX / RCX: In order, they store the first 4 arguments of a function.
 - RIP: Used to store the pointer to the next assembly instruction.
 Only accepts a canonical address.

-To compile a C source code to binary, use the `gcc -m64 [file.c] -o binary` command.
-It is also possible to choose the 32-bit architecture, but these notes are all written for 64-bit.
-Once you have the binary, start the debugging process with the command `gdb binary`.\
 \
 To complete the lesson, please complete all exercises in the corresponding `.md` file.